croct-tech/plug-js/docs/patch.md

 ### add

-This method adds a value to a given path.
+This method adds a value to a collection.

 The following table shows how the operation behaves in different scenarios: